 Tel.: +43 1 713 35 94 - 94

-is a project assistant at fairplay in the field of sports and social inclusion.
+is a project officer at fairplay in the field of sports and social inclusion.

 Previously, he was active in politics and trade unions in Austria and abroad, as well as in communications for a scientific company.
 His focus areas included social affairs, integration, labor market, youth and political education.
 Currently he is also co-coaching a team of the Viennese educational project 'Kicken ohne Grenzen'.